nithyaramakrishnan/data-shield/uninstall.md

 ## Uninstalling with the installer
 {: #uninstall-installer}

-If you installed {{site.data.keyword.datashield_short}} by using the beta installer, you can also uninstall the service with the installer.
+If you installed {{site.data.keyword.datashield_short}} by using the installer, you can also uninstall the service with the installer.

 To uninstall {{site.data.keyword.datashield_short}}, log in to the `ibmcloud` CLI, target your cluster, and run the following command: